CoalaWeb/coalaweb-docs/docs/joomla/extensions/hours/guide.md

 ## <a class="doc-top" name="overview"></a>Overview

-CoalaWeb Hours gives users an easy way to display their support or opening hours.
+**CoalaWeb Hours** gives users an easy way to display their support or opening hours.
 It's completely responsive harnessing the power of UIkit with desktop, tablet, and mobile layouts plus a tonne of other options.
-There are two version available a Core (Free) and Pro (Paid Subscription) that comes with extend functionality.
+There are two versions available a Core (Free) and Pro (Paid Subscription) version that comes with extend functionality.

 <div class="uk-alert">When installing all the parts of the system will be installed at the same time making installing, upgrading and uninstalling a breeze.</div>